ClickHouse/ClickHouse/docs/en/sql-reference/aggregate-functions/reference/argmin.md

 select argMin(a, b), min(b) from test;
 ┌─argMin(a, b)─┬─min(b)─┐
-│ a            │      0 │ -- argMin = a because it the first not-Null value, min(b) is from another row!
+│ a            │      0 │ -- argMin = a because it the first not Null value, min(b) is from another row!
 └──────────────┴────────┘

 select argMin(tuple(a), b) from test;